vita-student-projects/ADEBeastsLLC/README.md

 │ └── train.py # training functions
 └── run_job.sh # SLURM script for HPC job submission
 ```
+The weight for Milestone 2 can be found at this [link](https://drive.google.com/file/d/1vYNh7XjDubimhLllAMLughQsiTDb3NZw/view?usp=drive_link)
 ### Environment Config
 Install the required packages using the command: ```pip install -r requirements.txt```